cyborg-witch/mosaic-layout/README.md

 # Frontend challenge (React.js)

-This is the  project for marketing technical test.
+Mosaic layout.
 I developed it with React

 ## Features of this app